What Causes Hemorrhoids?

 Can Stress Cause Hemorrhoids?

-Stress itself does not directly cause hemorrhoids.
-However, stress may contribute indirectly by affecting bowel habits.
+Stress does not directly cause hemorrhoids, but it can contribute indirectly by affecting bowel habits.

 - Constipation

-These factors can increase the likelihood of hemorrhoids developing.
+These factors can increase pressure in the rectal veins, making hemorrhoids more likely.

 How to Reduce Your Risk of Hemorrhoids